 The table below shows if abnormal returns can be earned through various strategies and active management assuming different types of market efficiency.

 Since abnormal returns from the analysis of historical prices would be quickly arbitraged away in a weak-form efficient market, no technical analyst would be able to earn consistent abnormal returns.
 However, fundamental analysis and insider trading can still earn abnormal returns in a weak-form efficient market because public information and non-public information would not necessarily be fully reflected in market prices.
 Similarly, active management that utilizes fundamental analysis could also be capable of earning abnormal returns.
 Therefore, active management could consistently outperform passive management on a risk-adjusted basis – gross of fees – in a weak-form efficient market.
 If abnormal returns earned by active fundamental analysis exceed additional active management fees, active management could also earn abnormal returns net of fees.

-A. In a weak-form efficient market, active management will always outperform passive management net of fees.
+A. In a weak-form efficient market, active management can outperform passive management net of fees

-C. In a semi-strong form efficient market, no rational investor would invest in an actively managed fund.
+C. In a strong form efficient market, a rational investor would invest in an actively managed fund

 Reading 46 LOS 46e:

 Explain the implications of each form of market efficiency for fundamental analysis, technical analysis, and the choice between active and passive portfolio management